lorist/flask_external_policy/README.md

     * **Enable/Disable** rules with a simple toggle switch without deleting them.
     * Grouped view to easily distinguish between service and participant rules.
 * **Dynamic Overrides:** For `continue` actions, you can dynamically override Pexip's default settings on a per-call basis for both service and participant properties.
+* **In-App Policy Tester:** A UI panel to simulate participant policy requests and preview the server's JSON response without making a live call.
 * **Database Migrations:** Uses Flask-Migrate (Alembic) to safely manage database schema changes without losing data.
 * **CLI Commands:** Includes commands for easy database setup, seeding with default rules, and complete resets for development.